ronin-co/blade/README.md

 ### Revalidation (Stale-While-Revalidate, SWR)

-Blade intelligently keeps your data up-to-date for you, so no extra state management is needed for your data.
-Read queries are refreshed:
+Blade intelligently keeps your data up-to-date for you, so no extra state management is needed for the output of your read queries.
+The data is refreshed:

 - When a [mutation](#usemutation-client) happens (in the same DB transaction as the mutation).
 - Every 5 seconds while the window is in focus.